What Working Breastfeeding Mothers Need

 To empower mothers to meet their breastfeeding goals, as well as the recommendations, we need structural changes that recognize the realities of motherhood and provide the support working moms need:

-Time to pump breast milk.
+Time to pump breast milk

 Workplace breastfeeding rights vary from state to state, but at the federal level, the Fair Labor Standards Act (FLSA) requires employers to provide reasonable break time to pump.
 While the length of a pumping session differs from mom to mom, research suggests that 30 minutes is fairly standard.
 Mothers who are away from their babies generally need to pump every three to four hours, which may not seem like a big deal if you’re in a private office and can multitask.
 But consider the nurse making her rounds in an intensive care unit.
 The factory worker on quality control.
 The convenience store clerk who works nights.
 These employees need coverage to take the pumping breaks necessary to maintain their milk supply.
 What’s more, since employers don’t have to pay for pumping time, many working moms may not be able to afford to take it.

-A space to pump breast milk.
+A dedicated space to pump

 The FLSA also requires employers to provide breastfeeding employees with a private lactation space that is not a bathroom.
 This mandate is better than nothing, but leaves much room for improvement.
 Many workplaces cobble together temporary solutions: storage closets, conference rooms, or borrowed offices.
 Such makeshift spaces feel subpar and convey the tacit message to all employees that breastfeeding is neither welcomed nor supported.
 A truly accommodating lactation space requires thoughtful consideration: if it’s 20 floors away from the person who needs it, or shared by a fleet of other women, it may not make pumping easier.

-A supportive workplace culture.
+A supportive workplace culture

 Traditional workspaces were designed for the needs of workers, most of whom have historically been able-bodied men.
 As the workforce changes, our workplaces must change too.
 This means looking at the physical space of a workplace to assess how it meets (or doesn’t) the needs of breastfeeding employees.
 It also means examining organizational policies and social atmosphere.
 A breastfeeding-positive workplace has a clear lactation policy in place (see San Francisco’s Lactation in the Workplace Ordinance) and ensures that all employees—not just those breastfeeding—understand and support the logistics of pumping at work.
 New research shows how important co-worker support can be in mother’s decision to continuing breastfeeding after returning to work.

-A society committed to normalizing breastfeeding.
+A society committed to normalizing breastfeeding

 Cultural change takes time.
 But American society has a long history of evolving to become more inclusive and more equitable.
 Conceivably, workplace support of breastfeeding will trickle down to individuals and help shift our cultural norms to the point at which breastfeeding in public will no longer be news, but accepted as a positive and nourishing human behavior.

 The benefits of breastfeeding are clear.
 So is the reality that many mothers, particularly those working outside of the home, don’t have the support they need to meet their breastfeeding goals.
 We need progressive policies for paid family leave and flexible work schedules.
 We need workspaces truly designed for the physiological needs of all employees.
-And we need to better understand the challenges working mothers face—and work together on solutions that truly make breastfeeding more optimistic and accessible.
+And we need to better understand the challenges working mothers face—and work together on solutions that truly make breastfeeding more optimistic and accessible for all.